sagemath/sage/src/doc/en/faq/faq-general.rst

 installation.
 To build the PDF version of the documentation, issue the following command from ``SAGE_ROOT``:

 ..
-CODE-BLOCK:: shell-session
+CODE-BLOCK:: shell

     $ ./sage --docbuild all pdf

 For more command line options, refer to the output of any of the following commands:

 ..
-CODE-BLOCK:: shell-session
+CODE-BLOCK:: shell

     $ ./sage --help
     $ ./sage --advanced